vorth/vzome-sharing/_posts/2022-12-20-heptagon-iris-ornament-16-58-14.md

  </figcaption>
 </figure>

 I made the design in 2D years ago.
-This makes a [perfect wrapping paper](https://vorth.github.io/vzome-sharing/2022/12/20/17-05-07-heptagon-iris-ornament/heptagon-iris-ornament.pdf)
+If you want to gift the prints to friends, this makes a [perfect wrapping paper](https://vorth.github.io/vzome-sharing/2022/12/20/17-05-07-heptagon-iris-ornament/heptagon-iris-ornament.pdf)
 (appropriately scaled when printing).

 <figure style="width: 87%; margin: 5%">